 While veneers and dental crowns are meant to improve the visual appearance of the teeth, they are typically used for damaged, decayed, or discoloured teeth.
 Both are custom-made to match the colour and shape of the person’s natural tooth for a seamless, complete and radiant smile.
 It’s difficult to tell the difference between them once they are placed since they look similar and require the same care.

 What’s The Difference Between Veneers & Crowns?

 Although the two are almost identical, one is necessary for functionality and health purposes- the other is entirely elective.
 Crowns are full coverage restorations that cover the entire tooth to seal it underneath.
-In cracked, decayed teeth or one that had a root canal, a crown is necessary to keep it functioning as usual.
+A crown is necessary in cracked, decayed teeth or one with a root canal to keep it functioning as usual.
 Otherwise, the tooth will eventually deteriorate and will have to be extracted.

 How Do You Know If A Crown Or A Veneer Is Right For You?

 Dental veneers and crowns cannot be used interchangeably.
 When you consult your dentist, they develop a specific treatment strategy based on the best option for you.
 If your tooth is damaged, has a large filling, or has undergone a root canal treatment, you might need a dental crown since the tooth enamel will require better protection.
 Veneers are purely for cosmetic purposes and are used when the tooth is mainly intact and only requires minor changes for improvement.

 In most cases, both veneers and crowns are made of similar materials, and you can extend your life with proper dental care, such as regular brushing and flossing.
 You can also use a nightguard to prevent any chances of nocturnal grinding or bruxism.
 You can consult a dentist who thoroughly examines your teeth and analyses your needs to provide the best dental care.
 If you are looking for a dental clinic in South Delhi with professional dentists you can trust, contact us at Kamal Dental Clinic.